 Pork Tenderloin Medallions & Gravy

 These pan-seared pork fillets are easy to make and can be a delightful dinner for two or part of a hearty family meal!
-The gravy is packed with amazing flavors including well-seasoned pan juices from the seared pork, mushrooms, crispy bacon, fresh sage, and luscious heavy cream!
+The gravy is packed with amazing flavors, including well-seasoned pan juices from the seared pork, mushrooms, crispy bacon, fresh sage, and luscious heavy cream!

 Jump to:

 Grab some fresh mushrooms and crisp up your fave brand of bacon to get this easy pork dinner started!
+You can use dried sage in a pinch, but fresh sage definitely looks and tastes the best!

-- 1 ½ cups Heavy Cream
+- Heavy Cream - 1 ½ cups of heavy cream.

-- 2 tablespoons coarse ground Dijon Mustard
+- Dijon Mustard - 2 tablespoons of coarse ground Dijon mustard or a Dijon mustard substitute.

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

-How To Cook Pork Tenderloin
+🔪 How To Make Pork Tenderloin With Mushroom Gravy

 - Sear the pork medallions.
 Cook for 3 minutes per side, a little bit longer, closer to 4 minutes if the pork filets are thick cut.